Create Your Safety Plan

 Exit Plan

-In case you have to flee during the COVID-19 pandemic think of an exit strategy ahead of time.
 Do you have a trusted friend or family member you can go over this plan with?
 Do you have somewhere safe to go?
-Practice safe measures such as hand washing, avoiding touching your face, and

 Self Care